What is an Annuity?

 Why Buy a Retirement Annuity?

-- You want a secure, inflation-proofed income for the rest of your life
+- You want a secure, inflation-proofed income for the rest of your life (and potentially for the rest of your spouse’s life, if you choose that option)

 - Your pension pot is small and wouldn’t last long in pension drawdown